tingying-he/design-characterization-for-black-and-white-textures-in-visualization/README.md

   * Figure9c-exp3_beauvis_diff_bar.pdf
   * Figure9d-exp3_beauvis_diff_pie.pdf

-We were unable to script the other images in our paper, as they are design samples created by participants or old visualization examples.
+We are unable to script the other images in our paper, as they are design samples created by participants or old visualization examples.